ranahemantkumar/bom-docker/README.md

    Windows & Mac: https://www.docker.com/products/docker-desktop <br/>
    Ubuntu: https://docs.docker.com/install/linux/docker-ce/ubuntu/

-   Docker already include docker compose but you may need to add it manually(you can verify by docker-compose --version command on your    cli, if it lists version, then you don't need to follow docker compose install step): https://docs.docker.com/compose/install/
+   Docker already include docker compose but you may need to add it manually(you can verify by docker-compose --version command on your    CLI, if this print docker compose version, then you don't need to follow docker compose install step): https://docs.docker.com/compose/install/

    Make sure docker and docker-compose is running by opening command prompt and type: